House of Lords: Leave of absence

 In 1958, to counter criticism that some peers only appeared at major decisions in the House and thereby particular votes were swayed, the Standing Orders of the House of Lords were enhanced.
 Peers who did not wish to attend meetings regularly or were prevented by ill health, age or further reasons, were now able to request leave of absence.
 During the granted time a peer is expected not to visit the House's meetings until either its expiration or termination, announced at least a month prior to their return.

 Attendance allowance

-Via a new financial support system introduced in 2010, members of the House of Lords can opt to receive an attendance allowance per sitting day of currently £313 (as of 2019; initially it was £300 in 2010), plus limited travel expenses.
-Peers can choose to receive a reduced attendance allowance of £157 per day instead, or none at all.
+Via a new financial support system introduced in 2010, members of the House of Lords can opt to receive an attendance allowance per sitting day of currently £342 (as of 2023; initially it was £300 in 2010), plus limited travel expenses.
+Nonsalaried peers can choose to receive a reduced attendance allowance of £171 per day instead, or none at all.
+Peers with a residence registered outside of London can also receive reimbursement for travel expenses.

-Prior to 2010, peers from outside London could claim an overnight allowance of £174.